 However, the installed service doesn't start.
 Instead I get an error that the service can't be started with the message being "Error 1069: The service did not start due to a logon failure."
 I went into the properties to the Log On tab to check things.
 The password is obscured, so I retyped it in and clicked Apply.
-Then I get the message "The account has been granted the Log On As A Service right."
-After that, the service works.
+Then I get the message "The account

 This is what I learned.
 Users, especially domain users, don't have this right typically.
 I am guessing that since the new user is specified in the format "DOMAIN\USER" it is considered a domain user even if the domain is the local system.
 The localsystem user already has this right granted to it.